 Counting inventory on a regular basis will help you keep track of what you have in stock and when it’s time to reorder inventory.
 It will also help you keep an eye on employee theft.
 Your inventory management software and a barcode scanner can help speed up the process.

-Stay organized by placing wayfinding signs and section labels throughout your store.
-For example, if you sell outdoor gear, you could organize your store based on different activities (camping, fishing, biking) and hang signs over those sections to make them easier to find.
+Stay organized by placing wayfinding signs and section labels throughout your stores.
+For example, if you sell outdoor gear, you could organize your stores based on different activities (camping, fishing, biking) and hang signs over those sections to make them easier to find.

 Organize your inbox by setting up rules to send specific types of emails to different folders in your inbox.
 For example, you can have one folder for questions from customers, another for return inquiries and another for correspondences with vendors.